 Security and trust are all about keeping promises, doing what you say you’re going to do.
-Standardized security and conformance testing offer a convenient way of quickly identifying whether a product or service can fulfil the operational and security needs of the user.
+Standardized security and conformance testing offer a convenient way of quickly identifying whether a product or service can fulfil the operational and security needs of the various stakeholders.

 GlobalPlatform conformance testing offers independent proof that a TEE correctly implements the core APIs and behaves in the way expected of the GlobalPlatform core API standards.